The minimally extended Varying Speed of Light (meVSL): Special Relativity

 We define the norm of the three tangent vector $v^{i} = dx^{i}/dt$ as $v = \sqrt{\sum_{i} (v^{i}})^2$.
 From Eq.~\eqref{ds2Lor}, one obtains

 where $\tgam$ equals the Lorentz factor of SR when the speed of light is $\tc$.
-From Eq.~\eqref{gamma2}, one can interpret that the time delay in the meVSL model is obtained from two effects.
+From Eq.~\eqref{gamma2}, one can interpret that the time delay in the meVSL model arises from two effects.
 One is from the relative motion of each frame $\tgam$, and the other comes from the differences of the time-varying speed of light at two frames, $\breve{r}$.
 In the local inertial frame (LIF), $v = 0$, as $\tgam = 1$ and $\breve{r} = 1$, so $\gamma = 1$.
-This also means that $\ttc = \tc$ in the LIF.
-However, this relation is not enough to specify the conditions of $\tc$ and $\ttc$.
+It also means that $\ttc = \tc$ in the LIF.
+However, this relation alone cannot specifically determine the conditions of $\tc$ and $\ttc$.
 Thus, we investigate the other relation specifying the relation between $\tc$ and $\ttc$.
 Furthermore, one should notice that the expression for $\tc[a]$ in Eq.~\eqref{dx0ps} is a function of the scale factor $a[t]$.
-Thus, at the given constant time hypersurface ({\it i.e.} at the given cosmic epoch), $\tc$ is a constant value.
+Thus, at the given constant time hypersurface (\textit{i.e.}, at the given cosmic epoch), $\tc$ is a constant value \footnote{Based on Minkowski spacetime, SR's universal Lorentz covariance sufficiently satisfies its tenets.
+On the other hand, an IF in GR denotes a freely falling one.
+Although LI spacetime intervals between events can be established, the lack of a universal IF in GR makes it difficult to define a global time.
+Meanwhile, a global time that satisfies the cosmological principle for the universe can be designated, allowing it to be divided into non-intersecting 3-dimensional surfaces.
+This is the universe described by the RW metric \cite{Islam01,Narlikar02,Hobson06,Roos15}.
+If $c$ varies on cosmic time but is locally constant (that is, at each given epoch), then the LI VSL model is possible.
+In other words, if the speed of light in an expanding universe is expressed as a function of the scale factor, $c[a]$, then even though its value changes at different epochs such as $a_1$ and $a_2$, it will have a constant local value at each epoch.
+It ensures LI, thereby maintaining the validity of quantum mechanics and electromagnetism that satisfy special relativity at each epoch.
+The RW metric assumes that all galaxies exist on the same hypersurface.
+This hypersurface coincides with the simultaneity surface of each galaxy's local Lorentz frame.
+It allows us to visualize the hypersurface as a smooth conjunction of the Lorentz frames of all galaxies, with each galaxy's 4-velocity being perpendicular to this hypersurface, a concept known as Weyl's postulate.
+This series of hypersurfaces can be given a parameter $t$, which becomes the appropriate time for every galaxy and creates a global time standard.
+The measurement made by a comoving observer, who sees the cosmos expanding uniformly around her, corresponds to this cosmic time.
+Consequently, the proper time is the cosmic time in the RW metric.
+The standard RW metric's constant speed of light assumption is based on particular hypotheses about cosmological time dilation rather than on rules that can be immediately drawn from the metric's foundations \cite{Lee:2023FoP,Lee:2024part}.
+In the meVSL model, the value of $c$ remains constant on each hypersurface, satisfying Lorentz invariance on each hypersurface related to SR.}.
 Later, we investigate the Einstein field equation (EFE) to obtain the specific form of $\tc$ from the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) universe.